-This article is part of our ongoing series, 31 Days of Horror Lists.
+This article on one-location horror movies is part of our ongoing series, 31 Days of Horror Lists.

 Face it: we’re all a little claustrophobic.
 Why do you think astronauts train so much?
 Even the toughest folks in the world, when placed in one location for long periods of time, can understandably go a little batty as the cabin fever and existential dread begins to sink in.